pfeiffer-kai/eigen_clusol/README.md

 ## Eigen link to clusol

-This is an Eigen link to modeified version of lusol (https://github.com/nwh/lusol)
+This is an Eigen link to a modeified version of lusol (https://github.com/nwh/lusol)

 ## Install
    * [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page)